Have a Question?

 What if I do not receive/enter the 4-digit validation code?

-If you do not enter the 4-digit validation code, an account is created but you will not receive alerts.
+If you do not enter the four-digit validation code, you will not receive alerts.
 To receive alerts, you must login and revalidate your phone.
-If you do not receive the code, please contact e2Campus support.
+If you do not receive the code, you can log into your account, visit the “Services” page, and resend the code.

 How can I opt-out of SUAlert?

 You can opt-out (discontinue) at any time just as quickly and easily as you signed up.
-Login to your SUAlert account for detailed instructions.
+Login to your SUAlert account to remove your phone number and/or email address under “Services.”
+You can also terminate your account permanently under “Account.”

 How do I know I am receiving an SUAlert message?